ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 The Semiconductor Test Library (STL) provides built-in support for commonly used instruments, such as NI-DCPower and NI-Digital.
 However, If you want to use an instrument that is not natively supported, STL provides the infrastructure to support Custom Instruments.
 For example, NI-RIO instruments such as FlexRIO or R-Series devices, 3rd-party devices, or even certain load board hardware can be defined and used as Custom Instruments with STL.
 You can define the unsupported instrument as a Custom Instrument within the pinmap and then leverage the provided interfaces and classes to abstract the device's driver and perform high-level operations on the instrument.

 > [!NOTE]
-> Only supported with v25.5 or later of the Semiconductor Test Library NuGet package.
+> Supported in Semiconductor Test Library 25.5 NuGet package or later.

 ## Implementation Requirements